 These types of higher level positions pay more than the jobs that one would get with an Associate’s or Bachelor’s degree.
 They require a higher level of expertise, which is gained during the extra years of school.

-According to the US Bureau of Labor Statistics, the median annual wage in 2010 for all types of psychologists was $68,640, or $33 per hour.
+According to the US Bureau of Labor Statistics (BLS), the median annual wage in 2020 for all types of psychologists was $82,180, or $39.51 per hour.
 This median wage refers to the middle point where half the workers in the occupation earned more than this wage, and the other half earned less.
-This makes it a good indicator of average salaries.
-The top 10th percentile of psychologist salaries includes those over $111,810, while the bottom 10 percent earned less than $39,200.
-However, the median salary is different depending on the type of position that Masters in Psychology grads are interested in.
-The median salaries for these different specializations include the following:
+The top ten percent of psychologists earn salaries that come in at $137,590 at the baseline, and go up from there, while the bottom ten percent earned less than $46,270.

 It’s important to note that the hours worked by psychologists can vary significantly, leading to further variances in this median salary.
 Psychologists who have their own private practice are able to set their own work schedule, with some choosing to only work on a part-time basis.
-Many work evenings and weekends to help fit into their patients’ schedules.
+Many work evenings and weekends to help accommodate patient schedules.
 However, psychologists who are employed by clinics, schools, or the government will usually have typical full-time 40 hour weeks.
 Those who are paid by the hour will want to take these factors into consideration to determine salary outlook.

 Career Outlook